Abstract

 Telemetry in Emergency Response

-Sophisticated communication systems are critical for most emergency and rescue services as they relay information to relevant departments such as paramedics using modern communication technologies.
-Literature findings reveal that several attempts have been made in building reliable communication networks for emergency response using radio modems in ambulances (Brownrigg, 2014; Castellano, et al., 2015; El-Dinary & Corp, 2016).
-Elsewhere, GPS and GPRS have been proposed as a potential tele-monitoring system for emergency patient transportation (Satyanarayana, et al., 2013).
-The acceptance of telemedicine by medical personnel is attributed to several social, cultural and technical factors which positively affected their attitudes (Hwang, et al., 2014).
+Sophisticated communication systems are critical for most emergency and rescue services as they relay information to relevant departments, such as paramedics, using modern communication technologies.
+Literature findings reveal that several attempts have been made to build reliable communication networks for emergency response using radio modems in ambulances (Brownrigg, 2014; Castellano et al., 2015; El-Dinary & Corp, 2016).
+Elsewhere, GPS and GPRS have been proposed as a potential telemonitoring system for emergency patient transportation (Satyanarayana et al., 2013).
+The acceptance of telemedicine by medical personnel is attributed to several social, cultural and technical factors that positively affected their attitudes (Hwang et al., 2014).

 Existing Radio Modems

-A SATEL Compact-4BT radio modem is modelled in (Anon., 2017) which has long-range UHF multichannel radio modem and short range Bluetooth connectivity.
-The frequency range of operation is between 403 and 473 MHz translating into a tuning range of 70 MHz; this bandwidth may not be enough for accommodating more users at a given location and time especially in applications involving cities.
-The operational bandwidth is 12.5kHz and 25 kHz, and both are software selectable.
-The data transmission speeds are up to 28.8 kbps at bandwidth of 25 kHz.
-It uses +12 V – +30 Vdc lithium ion battery for power supply which may not be a reliable primary source of power.
+A SATEL Compact-4BT radio modem is modeled in (Anon.
+2017), which has a long-range UHF multichannel radio modem and short-range Bluetooth connectivity.
+The frequency range of operation is between 403 and 473 MHz, translating into a tuning range of 70 MHz; this bandwidth may not be enough for accommodating more users at a given location and time, especially in applications involving cities.
+The operational bandwidth is 12.5kHz and 25 kHz, and both are software-selectable.
+The data transmission speeds are up to 28.8 kbps at a bandwidth of 25 kHz.
+It uses a +12 V – +30 Vdc lithium-ion battery for power supply, which may not be a reliable primary source of power.
 Notably, it uses TNC female connectors for connecting to the antenna.
-Cross-sectional studies show that the modem has no provision for connecting to the cloud via internet.
-Unlike in an ambulance, the modem would be useful in less mission critical applications such as land surveying and automated agriculture.
+Cross-sectional studies show that the modem has no provision for connecting to the cloud via the Internet.
+Unlike in an ambulance, the modem would be useful in less mission-critical applications such as land surveying and automated agriculture.

-Alternative studies in (Anon., 2016) for the RipEX radio modem have shown that multiple frequency channels could be applied both in the VHF and UHF bands to achieve the same goal.
-Channel spacing could be achieved by using 6.25/12.5/25/50 kHz sequence.
-The modulation schemes in place may be either the linear QAM, that is, , D8PSK, π/4DQPSK, 16DEQAM and DPSK or the exponential QAM: 4CPFSK and 2CPFSK (Anon., 2015).
-The intermodulation attenuation is >40 dB while the maximum receiver input power is 20 dBm, equivalent to 100 mW.
+Alternative studies (Anon., 2016) for the RipEX radio modem have shown that multiple frequency channels could be applied both in the VHF and UHF bands to achieve the same goal.
+Channel spacing could be achieved by using a 6.25/12.5/25/50 kHz sequence.
+The modulation schemes in place may be either the linear QAM, that is, D8PSK, π/4DQPSK, 16DEQAM and DPSK or the exponential QAM: 4CPFSK and 2CPFSK (Anon., 2015).
+The intermodulation attenuation is >40 dB, while the maximum receiver input power is 20 dBm, equivalent to 100 mW.
 The receiving end modem has an anti-aliasing selectivity of 50kHZ at -3 dB bandwidth.
 The power source voltage ranges from 10 to 30 Vdc.
-The peripheral devices are connected through 10/100 Base-T Ethernet, RS232 and RS485 serial, USB and TNC female connector (see figure 1).
-Data speeds at bandwidth of 12.5 kHz are >25 kbps, typical value being 42 kbps (Anon., 2015).
-The radio modem is mechanically rugged however; it is heavy hence suitable for stationary applications.
+The peripheral devices are connected through 10/100 Base-T Ethernet, RS232 and RS485 serial, USB and TNC female connectors (Figure 1).
+Data speeds at a bandwidth of 12.5 kHz are >25 kbps, the typical value being 42 kbps (Anon., 2015).
+The radio modem is mechanically rugged; however, it is heavy and hence suitable for stationary applications.

 Figure 1: RipEX radio modem showing the various connectors (Anon., 2016)